Mads Melbye: Research

 Melbye later became occupied with research on the etiology of cancer and has done pioneering work in the areas of breast cancer, anal cancer, cervical cancer, and Hodgkin lymphoma.
 In 1991 he hypothesised and provided evidence that anal cancer may have the same aetiology as cervical cancer.
 In a later paper he and his group substantiated their findings reporting a highly significant association between number of sexual partners and risk of anal cancer.
 Furthermore, they documented that the majority of anal cancers were HPV-16 positive.
 Their finding has tremendous importance because it suggests that a vaccine against high-risk HPV types, not only protects against cervical cancer but also anal cancer.
 Partly based on this evidence, it is now recommended in an increasing number of countries, including Scandinavian countries, to offer HPV vaccination not only to girls but also to boys.

 In a study from 2003, Henrik Hjalgrim and Mads Melbye provided evidence for an etiological link between yet another virus and cancer.
 They used large population-based data and pathology specimens to show that in some situations infection with Epstein-Barr virus leads to the development of Hodgkin lymphoma.
 They were able to calculated the time from infection to cancer diagnosis and showed that in this situation the incubation period was 3.5 years.
 In an interview with the CBS News, Professor Richard Ambinder of Johns Hopkins School of Medicine who is an internationally recognized expert on this malignancy said: "I think it removes the last shade of doubt that the virus actually has something to do with causing Hodgkin's disease."

 Breast cancer is the most prevalent cancer in women worldwide.
 Among the few known factors that lower a woman's risk of breast cancer is her number of child births.
 Melbye and his group recently found that pregnancies lasting only 33 weeks did not confer a risk reduction whereas pregnancies lasting 34 or longer gave the protection.
 In other words, something happens to the breast tissue between week 33 and week 34 of pregnancy that holds the key to our understanding of how to reduce breast cancer risk.
-(Nature Communications 2018; 9: 4255).